Diaob/cninfo_process/README.md

 If you have no Linux experience, some codes need edited before running this program on Windows.
 ```

 First, set up environment.
-Using pip to install plugs, especially `openpyxl` , to make sure your environment meets the needs.
+Create folders `pdf` and `txt`.
+Then use pip to install plugs, especially `openpyxl` , to make sure your environment meets the needs.

 When comes to node `pdf-text-extract`, following commands are required (WSL/Linux only):
 ```